ballerina-platform/module-ballerina-uuid/uuid-ballerina/Package.md

 ## Package Overview

-The UUID library is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.
+The `uuid` library is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-This package provides APIs to generate and inspect UUIDs (Universally unique identifier).
+This package provides APIs to generate and inspect UUIDs (Universally Unique Identifier).

 ## Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ## Useful Links